Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Introduction

-\ind The first step of the proof entails establishing strong well-posedness (in the sense of Definition \ref{mod:WP}) for IPS on finitely dissociable graphs, which is of potential independent interest.
-Indeed, although several recent works studying IPS on random graphs provide intuitive descriptions of the IPS \cite{NamNguSly22,Bhaetal21,JanLucWin14,PemSta01,HuaDur20}, there appears to be no general result that rigorously establishes well-posedness of even Markovian IPS on a general class of random graphs.
-While well-posedness of IPS on finite graphs is standard under our assumptions, on infinite graphs the issue is more subtle and well-posedness can in fact fail to hold even for simple Markovian IPS, as illustrated by the simple example in Appendix \ref{illpf}.
-Previous well-posedness results for IPS on infinite graphs have almost exclusively focused on graphs with uniformly bounded maximum degree.
+We start by discussing the proof of well-posedness (Result 1).
+Although several recent works studying IPS on random graphs provide intuitive descriptions of IPS on random graphs \cite{NamNguSly22,Bhaetal21,JanLucWin14,PemSta01,HuaDur20}, there appears to be no general result that rigorously establishes well-posedness of even Markovian IPS on a general class of random graphs.
+While well-posedness of IPS on finite graphs is standard under our assumptions, on infinite graphs, the issue is more subtle and, as illustrated by the simple example in Appendix \ref{illpf}, well-posedness can, in fact, fail to hold for even Markovian IPS.
+Previous well-posedness results for IPS on infinite graphs have almost exclusively focused on graphs with uniformly bounded maximum degrees.
 For example, on lattices, an analytical proof of well-posedness of a large class of Feller IPS via examination of their semigroups can be found in the seminal paper of Liggett \cite{Lig72} (see also \cite{Lig85}), and a probabilistic proof of well-posedness of IPS with nearest-neighbor interactions using percolation arguments can be found in the classical work of Harris \cite{Har72}.
-The latter argument can be extended to locally interacting IPS on translation invariant graphs, but crucially relies on the graph having uniformly bounded maximum degree.
-Another approach to well-posedness involves a standard Picard iteration argument applied to the (jump) stochastic differential equation (SDE) representation of the IPS dynamics.
-This works when the jump rates of any individual particle satisfy a strong Lipschitz property, that is, when they are uniformly Lipschitz with respect to the state (or trajectory, in the non-Markovian setting) of each of the neighboring particles with the (single-neighbor) Lipschitz coefficient being {\em inversely proportional} to the degree of the vertex (see also \cite{DelFouHof16} for a slightly weaker averaged version of this Lipschitz condition).
-However, for even standard Markovian IPS such as the majority process or the contact process \cite{Lig85}, the Lipschitz constant of the jump rate function with respect to the states (or trajectories and marks) of each neighboring particle does not decrease, but rather increases with the degree of the vertex of the particle, or at best remains constant.
-In particular, strong Lipschitz continuity of the jump rates (in the sense described above) fails on infinite (random) graphs that have unbounded maximum degree such as Galton-Watson (GW) trees with Poisson offspring distribution.
-In Theorem \ref{WP:WP} we establish {\em strong} well-posedness of a general class of possibly non-Markovian IPS on (almost surely) finitely dissociable graphs, which includes the GW trees mentioned above.
+The latter argument can be extended to locally interacting IPS on any translation invariant graph but crucially relies on the graph having a uniformly bounded maximum degree.
+Another approach to well-posedness involves a standard Picard iteration argument applied to the (jump) stochastic differential equation (SDE) representation of the IPS dynamics; see \eqref{mod:infpart}.
+This approach is effective when the jump rates of any individual particle satisfy a strong Lipschitz continuity property, that is, when they are uniformly Lipschitz with respect to the state (or trajectory in the non-Markovian setting) of each of the neighboring particles, with the (single-neighbor) Lipschitz coefficient being \emph{inversely proportional} to the degree of the vertex (see also \cite{DelFouHof16} for a slightly weaker averaged version of this Lipschitz condition).
+However, for even standard Markovian IPS such as the abovementioned SIR process, the Lipschitz constants of the jump rates with respect to the states (or trajectories and marks) of each neighboring particle do not decrease with the degree of the vertex of the particle, but remain of the same order.
+In particular, the strong Lipschitz continuity property of jump rates does not hold on infinite (random) graphs that have unbounded maximum degree, such as GW trees with Poisson offspring distributions.
+Nevertheless, we are able to establish strong well-posedness under a mild boundedness condition on the jump rates.